 Everything We Learned at the “Fantastic Beasts and Where to Find Them” World Premiere in New York City

-MuggleNet attended the World Premiere of Fantastic Beasts and Where to Find Them last night at Alice Tully Hall at Lincoln Center in New York City.
+MuggleNet attended the world premiere of Fantastic Beasts and Where to Find Them last night at Alice Tully Hall at the Lincoln Center in New York City.
 We were able to chat with the cast and crew of the film and even some Potter alumnae.
 Here’s everything we learned while working the red carpet, with timestamps from the MuggleNet Facebook Livestream.